varigence/docs/bimlflex/user-guide/delete-detection.md

 It also creates new load packages that queries the source for all keys.

 The delete detection package will load all defined Source and Integration keys from the source into a cache file on the extract machine running the SSIS project.
 On subsequent runs the package compares the keys in the source with the keys in the cache.
 If a key is missing from the source compared to what is in the cache, it is identified as a deleted key.
-These deleted keys are inserted into a delete staging table in the staging database.
+These deleted keys are inserted into the delete staging table in the staging database.

+The cache files are by default located at:

+`C:\Biml\Export\<Name>.raw`

 Once the deleted keys are in the staging table they can be further processed into the target architecture.